 Spotlight on apprenticeships

 New year new career?
 As we approach National Apprenticeship Week, we invite you to be inspired by our apprentices and graduate trainees by reading their stories as we celebrate their achievements.
-We’re also delighted to include a brief update from a previous blog interviewee who began her career as an apprentice in construction in 2016 and is now a M&E Manager and STEM ambassador, Georgina Cox of Mace Group.
+We’re also delighted to include a brief update from a previous blog interviewee, Georgina Cox, who began her career as an apprentice in construction in 2016 with Mace Group.

-Focus SB’s very own Managing Director Gary Stevens began his career as a technical apprentice, leaving school at 16 when he was offered the choice of around 11 apprenticeships!
+Focus SB’s very own Chairman Gary Stevens (MD, 2016-2026) began his career as a technical apprentice, leaving school at 16 when he was offered the choice of around 11 apprenticeships!
 He recalls his first day during a recent interview with Ruth Francis, Enterprise Coordinator, the Careers Hub, East Sussex County Council.
 Gary has never forgotten his apprenticeship roots nor lost his passion for British manufacturing and nurturing young talent into the industry, overseeing the introduction of a successful apprenticeship scheme into the company.

 Gary says: “I have been in manufacturing for over 40 years and started life as a technical apprentice.
 I have seen immense change in the manufacturing world since then and no more than in the last five to 10 years and change is happening more rapidly now than ever.
 The future of any industry is the people and skills that underpin it and that is no more a true fact than in manufacturing and whilst there is still a requirement for the old traditional craftsman skills in manufacturing, there is a growing demand for people with IT skills, skills in robotics and AI, design and creative skills, sales and marketing skills, HR, accountancy and administrative skills.”